Short Bio

 Collaborative distances: Dijkstra number of 4.
 Erdős number of 4.

-- Fully-funded/Self-funded Ph.D. opportunities: I selectively consider PhD applicants with strong evidence of research potential and a clear fit with my group's research agenda in Agentic AI, LLM-driven software engineering, AI security, AI alignment, AI copyright/watermarking, and trustworthy AI systems.
+- Fully-funded/Self-funded Ph.D. opportunities: I selectively consider PhD applicants with strong evidence of research potential and a clear fit with my group’s research agenda in Agentic AI, LLM driven software engineering, AI security, AI alignment, AI copyright and watermarking, and trustworthy AI systems.
 Contact [ me] with your CV, academic transcript, research proposal, and publications (if any).
 Your proposal must explain how your background and proposed topic fit my research agenda (find it here), ideally by referring to one or more recent papers from my group.

-- Remote Research Assistant and Intern opportunities: I selectively consider remote RAs and interns who can contribute to focused projects in LLM-driven software engineering, agentic AI security, mobile security, and empirical software engineering.
+- Remote Research Assistant and Intern opportunities: I selectively consider remote research assistants and interns who can contribute to focused projects in LLM driven software engineering, agentic AI security, mobile security, and empirical software engineering.
+Remote research opportunities are not automatically available.
+They are considered only when there is a clear project need, a strong research fit, and a suitable supervision arrangement.

-- Strong candidates should send a CV, transcript, GitHub or project portfolio if available, and a short note explaining which recent paper or project from my group they want to build on.
+- Strong candidates should send a CV, transcript, published papers and project portfolio if available, and a short note explaining which recent paper or project from my group they want to build on.
 Prior research experience, strong implementation skills, or evidence of publishable work will be prioritised.

 News (all/26/25/24)